Skip to main content

 How Motpoly XR (lacosamide) works

-Motpoly XR (lacosamide) is an antiepileptic (another name for anti-seizure medication).
-While it's not exactly clear how the medication works to treat seizures, it's thought to slow the activity of certain sodium channels in the brain.
-This helps to calm your brain activity to control seizures.
+Motpoly XR (lacosamide) is an antiepileptic medication, which is another name for an anti-seizure medication.
+It's not exactly clear how the medication works to treat seizures.
+But experts think it blocks nerve signaling in the brain.
+This might help calm your brain activity to control seizures.

 Common BrandsMotpoly XR